Level 4 Award

 First Aid Trainer – Workplace CPR, trauma response, and medical emergency training

-Fire Safety Trainer – Delivering regulated (Ofqual) Level 1 and Level 2 awards in Fire Safety
+Fire Safety Trainer – Delivering regulated (Ofqual) Level 1,2,3,4 qualifications in Fire Safety

 First Aid for Mental Health Trainer – Delivery up to and including Level 3 qualifications